Tips for Interviewing for Internships and Early Career Roles at Appian

 Connecting with university students

-We partner with many schools mainly on the East Coast to work with students from their first or second year onwards to support their growth and development, and share what a career at Appian could look like for them in the future.
+We partner with many schools, mainly on the East Coast, to work with students from their first or second year onwards to support their growth and development, and share what a career at Appian could look like for them in the future.
+We’re looking for students studying in programs like engineering, computer science, data science, and business.

 If you’re unsure if we’re working with your university, get in touch with us or check with your careers center!

-The recruiter interview
+Round one: The recruiter interview

 As a student, you probably know all about studying, but have you done a “self-study”?
-What I mean by that is to look thoroughly through your resume and your own experiences; everything from class projects, to campus club activities or volunteer work, and be able to articulate what you learned from these experiences, the skills you gained, and the impact of your work.
+What we mean by that is to look thoroughly through your resume and your own experiences; everything from class projects, to campus club activities or volunteer work, and be able to articulate what you learned from these experiences, the skills you gained, and the impact of your work.

 You’ll hear back from your recruiter about whether you’ve moved onto the next stage or not.
 This is a great time to ask your recruiter for feedback on how you did, and what you can improve on your next interview.